Your students handbook is available to download here: Student Handbook

 The compulsory subject Academic English for University Studies (AE) is specifically designed to develop students' academic English and IELTS skills while increasing their knowledge of Australian culture.
-English Language Assistance (ELA) provides extra tuition for students who are either having difficulties with English in their studies or who need an IELTS score of more than 6.5 for their undergraduate program at UQ.
+English Language Assistance (ELA) provides extra tuition for students who are either having difficulties with English in their studies or who need an IELTS score of more than 6.5 for their undergraduate program at university.
 All ELA teachers are fully trained TESOL teachers.

 Student counsellors provide caring, experienced counselling and advice.
 Their assistance is readily available throughout the year for any problems whether they be of an academic nature, English language related or just issues relating to adjusting to life in another country.